JerJohn15/Bookstore-Website-Simulator/README.md

 I've created a wiki with a detailed description of how I implemented each feature into this assignment.
 To read it go [here](https://github.com/JerJohn15/Bookstore-Website-Simulator/wiki/Design-Plan)

-There is also a [Test Plan](https://github.com/JerJohn15/Bookstore-Website-Simulator/wiki/Test-Plan) in the works.
+I've also created a [Test Plan](https://github.com/JerJohn15/Bookstore-Website-Simulator/wiki/Test-Plan) with a demo of unit tests using Junit.

 ###Project Summary: